This line from her album "Labels" perfectly encompasses the spirit of Brittney Chantele & her work.

 Not afraid to go deep, and not afraid to do the work, singer-songwriter, visual artist, speaker, and activist, Brittney Chantele uses a combination of art and action to inspire people to create positive change.

-Brittney’s life as a queer, bi-racial, non-binary individual who grew up in a small town and served in the Army National Guard has given them a very personal understanding of injustice.
-From witnessing, and sometimes being subjected to, injustice such as racism, sexism, and sexual assault, homophobia, and xenophobia, these experiences became a turning point that gave them two options: say nothing, or do something.
+Brittney’s life as a queer, bi-racial, non-binary individual who grew up in a small town and served in the Army National Guard has given her a very personal understanding of injustice.
+From witnessing, and sometimes being subjected to, injustice such as racism, colorism, sexism, and sexual assault, homophobia, and xenophobia, these experiences became a turning point that gave her two options: say nothing, or do something.

 Whether on stage, in a demonstration, or having a conversation with another Pittsburgh local, Brittney Chantele has dedicated her art, and her life, to creating a better world.